edgeworx/docs/content/en/docs/cloud/apps/registries.md

 Darcy Cloud registries are a clean, convenient way to give Darcy Cloud applications access to private Docker images or other containers that are being deployed to the Darcy Cloud

-Before adding a microservice with private container images (or with images not on Dockerhub) to a node in the [**Darcy Cloud**](https://www.darcy.ai) it is necessary to register a key with permissions to access the microservice container images to a projects Darcy Cloud registry so that the microservice will be able to pull the container images upon being deployed
+Before adding a microservice with private container images (or with images not on Dockerhub) to a node in the /images/Darcy Cloud](https://www.darcy.ai) it is necessary to register a key with permissions to access the microservice container images to a projects Darcy Cloud registry so that the microservice will be able to pull the container images upon being deployed

 Each registry is pre-configured with 2 entries.
 The first entry is for a `remote` registry (the `remote` registry selection is just an alias for the value `1`), and the second entry is for a `local` registry (the `local` registry selection is just an alias for the value `2`).
-Additional entries to the registry can be created directly in ioFog as shown [**here**](http://iofog.staging.edgeworx.io/docs/3/applications/microservice-registry-catalog.html), or they can be managed and created more simply using [**edgectl**](../get-started-edgectl/) directly
+Additional entries to the registry can be created directly in ioFog as shown /images/here](http://iofog.staging.edgeworx.io/docs/3/applications/microservice-registry-catalog.html), or they can be managed and created more simply using /images/edgectl](../get-started-edgectl/) directly

 ## View Current Registry Content